cynthiaxhua/feature-animation/README.md

 # Feature Classification

 This pipeline was fitted with varying machine learning methods for classification.
-We compare a bi-directional RNN with K-means, K-Nearest Neighbors and a CNN — all implemented using Keras.
+We compare a bi-directional RNN (with a softmax classification layer) with K-means, K-Nearest Neighbors and a CNN — all implemented using Keras.

 ![alt text](https://github.com/cynthiaxhua/feature-animation/blob/master/accuracy.png "Classification Accuracy")